baharprh/RumorPropagation_CellDEVS/README.md

 Each log file contains the state evolution of the grid over time and can be used to verify the simulation results.

 ## Configuration Files
-Located in model/:
+The configuration files are located in the model/ directory:

-rumor_config.json (default)
+-rumor_config.json (default)
-rumor_config_1.json
+-rumor_config_1.json
-rumor_config_3sources.json
+-rumor_config_3sources.json
-rumor_config_large.json
+-rumor_config_large.json

-Main parameters:
+The main configuration parameters include:

-scenario.shape : grid size
+-scenario.shape : grid size
-scenario.wrapped : boundary condition
+-scenario.wrapped : boundary condition
-cells.infected : initial rumor sources
+-cells.infected : initial rumor sources

 ## Cell States
 0 → unaware